Sasthamangalam Mahadevar Temple: Festivals

 The annual temple festival lasts for ten days, commencing on the Thiruvathira star day with the hoisting of a flag on the golden flagstaff in the Malayalam month of Dhanu and ending with the Aarattu ceremony on the tenth day (in December–January according to the western calendar).

 The days of Pradosham, Shivrathri, Makara Vilakku are considered sacred for worship at this temple.

 Offerings

 Offerings are made by devotees in the form of anointing the deity with water, rosewater, milk, tender coconut water, ghee and so on; presenting garlands made up of sacred leaves of the bael tree (vilwa leaves in Sanskrit, koovalam in Malayalam); Ganapathi Homam, Mrityunjaya Homam (fire rituals); Archana; Muzhukappu (adorning the deities with sandalwood paste); payasam (sweet porridge) and so on.
 Annadanam (feast) is offered on festival days.

 Beliefs and customs

-In most Shiva temples, going round the sanctum is not allowed: the custom is to finish three quarters of the pradakshinam (circumambulation) upto the passage of the holy water somasootham and then return and start from the beginning.
+In most Shiva temples, going round the sanctum is not allowed: the custom is to finish three quarters of the pradakshinam (circumambulation) up to the passage of the holy water somasootham and then return and start from the beginning.
 In this temple, however, as a practice followed from the early days and found by astrological consultation (deva prasnam), the full pradakshinam is allowed.